NaifZaghmout/World-Cup-Winner-2022/README.md

 ### Content
 - The codes for the Form taken from W3School
-- The information about the winner team was taken from Fifa
+- The information about the winner team was taken from FIFA

 ## Media
 -  images was taken from Google
 - Google map links was taken from Google